PUPIL RECORDS

 Confidentiality: Student Records

-1. either parent or a guardian of such pupil
+1. Either parent or a guardian of such student

-2. a person designated, in writing, by such pupil if he is an adult, or by either parent or a guardian of such pupil if he is a minor
+2. A person designated, in writing, by such student if he is an adult, or by either parent or a guardian of such student if he is a minor

-3. an officer or employee of a public, private, or parochial school where the pupil attends, has attended, or intends to enroll
+3. An officer or employee of a public, private, or parochial school where the student attends, has attended, or intends to enroll

-5. the State Superintendent of public Instruction, or a member of his staff, or the county superintendent of schools of the county where the pupil attends, has attended, or intends to enroll, or a member of his staff
+5. The State Superintendent of public Instruction, or a member of his staff, or the county superintendent of schools of the county where the student attends, has attended, or intends to enroll, or a member of his staff

-6. an officer or employee of a county agency responsible for protective services to children, as to a pupil referred to that agency as a minor requiring investigation or supervision by that agency
+6. An officer or employee of a county agency responsible for protective services to children, as to a student referred to that agency as a minor requiring investigation or supervision by that agency

-7. an officer or employee of any adoption agency licensed by the Department of Social Welfare if the pupil or other member of the family is under the supervision of the agency.
+7. An officer or employee of any adoption agency licensed by the Department of Social Welfare if the student or other member of the family is under the supervision of the agency.

 Student Records from Social Media